-Each college has a policy on the treatment of such sources of funds.
+Each college has a policy on the treatment of such funds.
 Most commonly they are first used to reduce some or all of the loan and work-study component of the aid package.
 Under no circumstances are they allowed to reduce the expected family contribution.

 FAFSA and CSS Profile

 The Free Application for Federal Student Aid (“FAFSA”) and the College Scholarship Service Financial Aid Profile (“CSS Profile”) are the most commonly-used forms to apply for financial aid.
 The FAFSA is used to determine eligibility for federal aid and the CSS Profile is used to determine eligibility for private institutional funds.
 Both applications are necessary to establish eligibility for all available sources of financial aid.